-Licensure requirements: Students may seek teacher licensure (P-6, 7-12) by fulfilling the requirements for a Bachelor of Arts in Art and completing the required education courses for Secondary Licensure.
+Licensure requirements: Students may seek teacher licensure (K-12) by fulfilling the requirements for a Bachelor of Arts in Art and completing the required education courses for Secondary Licensure.
 Art students seeking licensure are urged to take a wide variety of studio courses, including ceramics, sculpture, painting and photography.

-For the professional education requirements leading to secondary-level teacher licensure, see under Education - Secondary Licensure.
+For the professional education requirements leading to secondary-level teacher licensure, see Secondary Education Licensure.

-MINOR A minor in Art consists of 18 hours to include the following:
+MINOR A minor in Art consists of 18 hours to include the following: 1013 Design ART ART 2033 Ceramics I Six hours from the following: ART 2113 Art History I ART 2123 Art History II ART 4093 History of Modern and Contemporary Art Six hours of Art electives

-ART 1013 Design

-ART 2033 Ceramics I

-ART 2113 Art History I

-ART 2123 Art History I

-Six hour s of Art electives